 Yellowfin tuna are plentiful on the California coast in April, and unlike some other kinds of tuna, wild-caught yellowfin receives a “best choice” from Seafood Watch.
 It has a mild, meaty flavor, and while it’s leaner than its cousin bluefin, it has a fuller flavor than albacore.
 It’s one of the healthiest, quickest spring recipes for a weeknight meal — serve with garlic sesame stir-fried asparagus, which is also in season.

 Try the recipe from Cooking in the Keys.

 We’re smack dab in the center of artichoke season, so now’s a great time to get the most out of one of the sweetest, strangest flowers you can consume (yup, the artichoke is part of the thistle family, and is thus technically a very thorny flower).
 Typically, I just steam artichokes until the leaves are easily wiggled and serve them whole with a bowl for discarded petals in the center of the table (it’s not my most elegant dish, but it’s so tasty, who cares).
 However, this Mediterranean roasted artichoke recipe is seriously fun and flavorful, with capers, feta, and garlic — and it would make an excellent appetizer or side.

 Try the recipe from The Mediterranean Dish.

 4. Pan Fried Lamb Chops

-Lamb chops are a spring staple, and with good reason — mild and tender, lamb is packed with vitamin B12 and tons of zinc, and grass-fed lamb is a great source of omega-3s.
-I love this recipe for its absolutely pure simplicity; I made it last week, and served with roasted baby potatoes with rosemary and the delicious carrot salad below.
+Lamb chops are one of our staple spring recipes, and with good reason — mild and tender, lamb is packed with vitamin B12 and tons of zinc, and grass-fed lamb is a great source of omega-3s.
+I love this recipe for its absolutely pure simplicity; I made it last week and served it with roasted baby potatoes with rosemary and the delicious carrot salad below.